“I don’t think the camera lies.” Susan Sontag, writer.

 Read more

-This infant—traumatized, possibly injured and abandoned—was one of many victims when Japanese bombers blasted Shanghai South train station to smithereens in August 1937.
+An infant—traumatized, possibly injured and abandoned—was one of many victims when Japanese bombers blasted Shanghai South train station to smithereens in August 1937.
+“Bloody Saturday.”

 Before he reached the Rhine River in Germany, Patton bestrode the Seine in France and marked his territory: “Patton, after a flying visit, proudly announced to Bradley that he had ‘pissed in the river that morning.'”
 Antony Beevor, D-Day, quoting Martin Blumenson, ed., Patton Papers.
 See Patton Pis for more information.